Why Choose the University of Minnesota?

-See the Graduate School website at https://grad.umn.edu/prospective-student-toolkit for information and fellowship funding opportunities for the upcoming Academic year.
+See the Prospective Student Toolkit on the Graduate School website for information and fellowship funding opportunities for the upcoming Academic year.

 To be eligible for certain recruiting fellowships, applications should be received by December 1.
 However, applications will be generally accepted through May 15 for admission to graduate school starting in fall semester, and through October 15 for admission to graduate school starting in spring semester.
 Under certain circumstances, these deadlines may be extended, so feel free to contact us.

 In addition to the requirements of the Graduate School, students should have a firm background in biology, with fundamentals of mathematics, physics, and chemistry.
 Opportunities exist early in a student's program to take background courses, if some undergraduate course work is lacking.

 A 3.0 grade point average (on a 4.0 scale) for undergraduate work, and 3.5 for prior graduate work are the preferred performance levels for admission.
 Graduate Record Exams (GRE's) are not required for admission.
 We consider all credentials provided in the application packet, to reach an individual admission decision for each applicant.

 For non-English speaking students, a minimum score on the TOEFL exam of 550 (or 213 on the computer-based exam), 80 on the MELAB, or 6.5 on the IELTS is the preferred performance level for admission.
 Read more information on language proficiency tests.

 Admission to our department is contingent on academic potential and the ability of a potential advisor to provide multi-year funding.

 All application materials should be submitted directly to the online admissions system.
 We cannot review your application until all of the required materials listed below are submitted successfully.